 Education and Certification

-The Athletic Therapy certification process is one of the most stringent in the Canadian healthcare system.
-In addition to completing a Bachelor’s degree, Athletic Therapists must complete the Athletic Therapy program at one of seven CATA accredited institutions in Canada.
-Certification Candidates must hold a valid First Responder certificate and complete 1,200 hours of on-field and in-clinic practical training.
-Once qualified, Candidates attempt the National Certification Examination which includes a comprehensive written exam.
+CATA oversees the certification process of Certified Athletic Therapists across the country.
+In addition to completing a Bachelor’s degree, Athletic Therapists must complete the Athletic Therapy program at one of eight CATA-accredited institutions in Canada, including on-field and in-clinic practical training.
+Certification Candidates must hold a valid First Responder certificate and, after graduating, must successfully pass the National Certification Examination.

 Becoming a Certification Candidate